 \section{Conclusion \& Outlook}

-In this paper we introduced a new Stokes discretization based on local basis functions that are \emph{Trefftz}, i.e. that fulfill the Stokes equation pointwise (w.r.t. to an approximated r.h.s.).
+In this paper we introduced a new Stokes discretization based on local basis functions that are \emph{Trefftz}, i.e. that fulfill the Stokes equations pointwise (w.r.t. to an approximated r.h.s.).
 This leads to a strong reduction of unknowns compared to standard DG methods.
-To construct the corresponding basis we use the embedded Trefftz-DG method which also allows to deal with inhomogeneous boundary conditions.
-The method is analysed and a priori error bounds are derived.
-To the best of our knowledge this is the first Trefftz-DG discretization for the Stokes problem.
-Crucial and new components in the analysis are a splitting of the pressure unknowns into higher order and lower order parts and the analysis for inhomogeneous boundary conditions.
+To construct the corresponding basis we use the embedded Trefftz-DG method which allows us to deal with inhomogeneous forces and sources.
+The method is analyzed and a priori error bounds are derived.
+To the best of our knowledge, this is the first Trefftz-DG discretization for the Stokes problem.
+Crucial and new components in the analysis are a splitting of the pressure unknowns into higher order and lower order parts and the analysis for inhomogeneous forces and sources.
 Especially the latter will also be useful for the analysis of (embedded) Trefftz-DG methods for other PDEs.